mdaconta/xlm-eco-api/docs/dynamic-administration.md

 This increment provides a persistent provider/model catalog, explicit capability defaults, authenticated gRPC administration, and a local Flask Admin Console.
 Inference never automatically switches providers/models or retries another model on failure.

+## Image-generation extension

+The catalog includes `image_generation` independently of `chat` (text), `structured_image` (image input with JSON output), and `embedding`.
+OpenAI and Google implement generation; Anthropic, Grok and Ollama do not advertise it.
+Provider support describes implemented adapters; a model's explicit capability set determines allowed operations.
+Neither catalog membership nor provider documentation establishes remote verification.

+Fresh registries seed `openai/gpt-image-1` and `google/gemini-2.5-flash-image` with generation only.
+Existing registries retain administrator state and receive no automatic model/default changes.
+To add one, select its provider in Models, create a draft with that exact ID and `image_generation`, then save.
+Optionally select `image_generation` in Defaults and save the desired pair.
+Read back the saved configuration before restart.
+Do not add generation to vision-only models on the assumption that image input implies output.

+Registered inference clients use read-only `listModels` to discover configured capabilities without an Admin token.
+Authenticated Admin mutations remain authoritative and revision guarded.
+Unsupported provider capability assignments are rejected; model availability is operator configured, not remotely discovered.

+`generateImage` accepts an explicit pair or the generation default.
+Provider-only selection requires the same provider's global default; model-only selection is invalid.
+No fallback or legacy preference routing applies.
+Google generation needs its external API key even when text/embedding ADC is configured. `timeout_seconds` also bounds generation; `output_tokens` remains a structured-response setting.
+One validated inline PNG/JPEG is limited to 3 MiB; HTTP envelopes to 4 MiB + 64 KiB.
+See [design](image-generation-design.md), [API example](../README.md#image-generation), and [verification](image-generation-verification.md).

 ## Configuration authority and migration

+The [Windows local-server helper](local-server.md) checks/reuses the existing user `.xlm` directories and starts XLM without prompting for keys or overwriting configuration.

 The server requires two absolute directories outside source control: `XLM_CONFIG_DIR` and `XLM_SECRETS_DIR`.
 The Human Architect creates and protects them.
 The server does not generate real credentials, read keys from prompts, or migrate secrets from the old classpath configuration. `config.properties` is excluded from both ordinary and shaded JARs, including stale resource output.